-You can replace the battery when the computer is in hibernation mode.
-(You cannot replace it when the computer is in suspend mode.)
-If you are using a PC Card, however, the computer might not be able to enter hibernation mode.
+You can replace the battery when the computer is in hibernation mode or when it is powered off.
+If you are using a PC Card, the computer might not be able to enter hibernation mode.
 If this happens, power off the computer.